 Day 01: - Greetings at Kathmandu Airport

 We will be present there at the airport for your convenience to greet you and transfer to your desired hotel.
-When you have had your time to settle in and freshen up after your long fight, you will be invited to visit our office for a briefing about your program and have a short meeting with your trekking guide.
-If you arrive at night we will have the same discussion in the next day morning after your breakfast.
+When you have had your time to settle in and freshen up after your long flight, you will be invited to visit our office for a briefing about your program and have a short meeting with your trekking guide.
+If you arrive at night, we will have the same discussion the next day morning after breakfast.

 Day 02: - A full day sightseeing tour of Kathmandu, the capital valley